julzaza/wildwitchherbs/_posts/2026-01-16-herbs-for-women-in-their-thirties.md

 - yarrow or lady’s mantle after childbirth

 These were not symbolic “feminine” remedies.
 They were **functional plants for functional bodies**.

+Much of this unsentimental, strength-preserving approach can still be seen in the plant knowledge of Balkan witchcraft, documented in **[Herbs Vlach Wise Women Use: Plants of the Timok Valley](/herbs-vlach-wise-women/)**.

 ---